ktp-forked-repos/mwzoo/README.md

  - mongodb-org (see bin/ubuntu_install_mongodb.sh)
  - python-celery
  - rabbitmq-server

+Architecture:
+ - XMLRPC interface for interacting with the zoo
+ - python twisted webserver accepts requests for storage and retrieval
+ - files are stored on disk as-in
+ - analysis tasks are kicked off as celery tasks
+ - output of analysis is stored in the scan/ folder

 Starting celery:
  - You want to run all the scripts from inside the top-level project folder